Department of Urban Studies and Planning

 I joined the Department of Urban Studies and Planning in September 2016 as Reader in Urban Studies and I am the Department’s Director of Research.
-Prior to this I worked at the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.
-I joined CRESR as a Research Associate in 2002 and was appointed Reader in Urban Studies in spring 2016.
+Prior to joining USP I worked for 14 years at the interdisciplinary Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.
 I was awarded a BA in Economics and Public Policy from Leeds Metropolitan University in 2002 and I subsequently studied part-time for an MA in Human Geography (distinction) at the University of Leeds, graduating in 2006.

-The central theme of my research is seeking to combine empiricism and social theory in understanding the socio-dynamics of unequal power relations and their consequences in terms of urban marginalisation, both contemporary and historical.
-This includes access to housing and employment as well as wider questions of citizenship, urban governance and the stigmatisation of "outsider" groups.
+The central theme of my research is seeking to combine empiricism and theory in understanding the socio-dynamics of unequal power relations and their consequences in terms of urban marginalisation, both contemporary and historical.
+This includes access to housing and employment as well as wider questions of citizenship, urbanization, and the stigmatisation of "outsider" groups.

 This reflects a commitment to striving for an objective understanding of the development of contemporary society and its unequal outcomes, alongside an explicit engagement with public policy and the challenges it faces.
-By extension, this often entails the exposure of policy "myths" and critique of the inadequacy of current conceptualisations, but also seeks to offer alternatives in terms of policy development.
-A further distinguishing aspect of my research is sensitivity to a long-term perspective in terms of the way that the past can help us understand the present.
+By extension, this often entails the exposure of policy "myths" and critique of the inadequacy of current conceptualisations.
+A distinguishing aspect of my research is sensitivity to a long-term perspective in terms of capturing the dynamic and intergenerational development of human societies and the cities they produce.

 Current and recent research projects

 - 2020-2023: MIMY - Migrant Youth Integration in Europe, EU Horizon2020